MobiMedia/fury/README.md

 will be created unless the `timeout` expires before.

 ## Response
-After processing the target page, Fury will send a response in JSON Syntax:
+After processing the target page, Fury will send a response in JSON syntax:
 ```json
 {
   "data": "",